UNIC-IFF/KNOB-BBF-Web-Application/README.md

 # Instructions

-To execute the FLASK API you should type "flask run" under the main folder.
+To execute the FLASK API you should execute with admin privileges the initialize.sh ( 'sudo ./initialize.sh' ) file under the main folder.
 Change the conf.ini file with your own paths.
 The swagger URL is the: http://127.0.0.1:5000/swagger For each API type the prefered network.
 The list of the avialable networks can be seen by the "list" API.